Poppy Appeal 2017: Events happening near you

 A curtain of poppies will be on display in the windows of the home's main reception area as well as weeping poppies from the ceiling.

 There are a total of 693 poppies making up the curtain of poppies in the window.
-Each one represents a fallen solider who lived in Swadlincote and its surrounding villages.
+Each one represents a fallen solider that lived in Swadlincote and the surrounding villages.
 There will also be a book of remembrance on the main reception desk.

 The display will be viewable by the general public from Monday, October 30, until Sunday, November 12.